Struggling to pay your rent

 This is a one-way service, so you are not able to reply to the messages.

-You will still get letters and phone calls as usual and can contact your rent officer.
+You will still get letters and phone calls as usual and can contact your income officer.